Svcg17/DailyRecipe/README.md

 ![](./client/src/assets/Logo.png)

-DailyRecipe is a full-stack web application that acts as an ingredient-and-recipe meal kit service.
-Visit [DailyRecipe](https://dailyrecipe.dev/)
+DailyRecipe (no longer deployed) is a full-stack web application that acts as an ingredient-and-recipe meal kit service.

 # Features
 - User authentication (JWT)